KhangTGR/helm-demo/webapp-helm/README.md

     ==========================================
     File values.yaml edited successfully

+Use this command to see the results

+    cat ./charts/webapp-helm/values.yaml

 ## Step 1 | Prepare a 'charts' folder that contains all the chart files
 In this tutorial, I chose 'webapp-helm' chart which I already have.